adaptlearning/adapt-contrib-pageLevelProgress/README.md

 An extension to show a users progress through a page.

+##Installation

+First, be sure to install the [Adapt Command Line Interface](https://github.com/adaptlearning/adapt-cli), then from the command line run:-

+        adapt install adapt-contrib-pageLevelProgress

+####Example
 A [sample JSON](https://github.com/adaptlearning/adapt-contrib-pageLevelProgress/blob/master/example.json) is given below which can be added to the course, content object and component:

 ####course.json